rickzx98/fluid-chains/README.md

 ### Strict mode

-You can turn on strict mode by setting adding boolean true to the fourth argument of the constructor.
+You can turn on strict mode by putting boolean "true" to the fourth argument of the constructor.

 ```
 const strictChain = new Chain('StrictModeChain02', (context, param, next) => {